 Estimation of Saponification of Fats and Oils

 Most people have heard about saturated fats and their link to obesity and heart disease and other ailments.
-But for soap, they are good.
+But for soap, saturated fats have multiple benefit.
 Saturated fats are usually solid at room temperature and consist of straight-chained molecules.

 For bar soap, they give the soap hardness as helping the soap last longer in the shower.
 Most commonly used saturated fat used for commercial soap making is beef fat, also known as tallow.
 It is usually the first and most abundant ingredient in many soaps.
 It is widely available as a by-product from the meat industry and is therefore one of the cheapest fats.
 It created a white and very hard bar of soap.
 Many people with sensitive skin have problems with soaps made with beef tallow.
 So, they usually use body washes or seek out bar soap made from gentler vegetable sources

 Another common saturated fat is coconut oil.
 It also gives a very hard white bar of soap, but unlike tallow, the fatty acids are shorter length carbon chains that increase water solubility.
 This greater solubility in water helps generate more suds and increases the cleaning ability.
 Unfortunately, soap made from coconut oil alone would be drying to the skin so some conditioning and moisturizing ingredients need to be added.
+This drying of the skin is testament to the cleaning power of coconut fatty acid soaps.
+Alone they strip the skins natural oils right off.
 Another very common saturated fat is palm oil.
 It is the go-to replacement for beef tallow for truly vegan soaps.
 It is also a good fat when skin sensitivity to beef tallow is an issue.
 A common recipe for homemade vegan soap consist of palm, coconut, and olive oil.